 One strategy per goal, as identified by each Goal Cabinet, will be available for multi-year funding this year, focusing on strategies most impactful in achieving Thrive2027 goals that also need more sustained effort over time to see impact.
-Identified strategies will be available by the December 7th application opening.
+Identified strategies are highlighted yellow in the Thrive2027 Goals Framework.

 If an application is not selected for multi-year funding, it will be considered for single-year funding.
 Multi-year funding will continue for a second year.*

-* First year progress must be demonstrated in an interim report/application to ensure year-two funding.
+* First year progress must be demonstrated in an interim report to ensure year-two funding.
 All UWSM community investments are dependent upon year-to-year fundraising levels.

 - developing program measurement and evaluation tools and plans; and/or,